Yelena Greshnyakova: Early life and career

 Greshnyakova was born on 24 June 1968 in urban-type settlement Mgachi (Alexandrovsk-Sakhalinsky District, Sakhalin Oblast).
 She went to Mgachi Middle School and finished it in 1985.

 After school graduation, Yelena Greshnyakova studied in Aleksandrovsk-Sakhalinsky Pedagogical College.
-She graduated college with honours in 1989 and moved to Bikin, Khabarovsk Krai.
-She worked as arts and music teacher in Bikin Middle School No.4 in 1989-1994, then in 1994-2000 as coordinator for after-school activity in Bikin Middle School No.6.
+She graduated from college with honours in 1989 and moved to Bikin, Khabarovsk Krai.
+She worked as arts and music teacher in Bikin Middle School No.4 in 1989–1994, then in 1994–2000 as coordinator for after-school activity in Bikin Middle School No.6.
 In 2000 Greshnyakova joined State Special School for Children and Adolescents with Deviant Behaviour as a biology teacher, she later worked as a supplementary education teacher and deputy director for socially educational work until she quit her job as a teacher for a political career in 2009.
-In 2006 Greshnyakova graduated Far Eastern State Pedagogical Institute with the speciality of "teacher of the mentally defected".
+In 2006 Greshnyakova graduated from Far Eastern State Pedagogical Institute with the speciality of "teacher of the mentally defected".

 Political career

 Yelena Greshnyakova joined Liberal Democratic Party of Russia in 2004.
-In 2006-2009 she was an aide to member of the Legislative Duma of Khabarovsk Krai, simultaneously she served as member of the Khabarovsk Krai Electoral Commission in 2008-2014.
+In 2006-2009 she was an aide to member of the Legislative Duma of Khabarovsk Krai, simultaneously she served as member of the Khabarovsk Krai Electoral Commission in 2008–2014.
 Since 2009 Greshnyakova was an aide to State Duma member Sergey Furgal.

 In 2010 Yelena Greshnyakova ran for the Khabarovsk Krai Legislative Duma as No.1 in LDPR party list's Southern territorial group and in Southern constituency No.1 (Bikinsky, Vyazemsky and Imeni Lazo districts).
 In the constituency Greshnyakova placed second (16.67%) to Vice Speaker of the Duma Tatyana Movchan (United Russia, 36.68%).

 In 2011 Greshnyakova ran for the Head of Bikinsky District, she lost to incumbent Aleksandr Shvitky (United Russia), winning 31.49% of the vote (Shvitky got 45.42%).

 In 2012 Yelena Greshnyakova unsuccessfully ran for Sakhalin Oblast Duma as No.3 in LDPR party list's Territorial group No.8.

 In 2014 Yelena Greshnyakova again ran for the Khabarovsk Krai Legislative Duma.
 This time she was a candidate in Southern constituency No.1 and a No.2 in LDPR party list, only behind party leader Vladimir Zhirinovsky, which almost certainly guaranteed her a mandate (as Zhirinovsky would have given it up).
 LDPR received 13.34% in Khabarovsk Krai legislative election thus Yelena Greshnyakova was elected to the Khabarovsk Krai Legislative Duma.
 In Southern constituency Greshnyakova for the second time lost Tatyana Movchan (United Russia, 41.66%), winning 15.38% of the vote.

 Yelena Greshnyakova ran for State Duma in 2016 in the Khabarovsk constituency.
 She placed second with 20.82% of the vote, losing to fellow Khabarovsk Krai Duma member Boris Gladkikh (United Russia, 36.94%).